protoapostoli/cath-help/src/content/docs/getting-started/updates.md

 Most recent updates will be at the top, and then continue in descending order.
 :::

+## 15 December 2023

+ - Added the new **Reception Sick Call and Event Log** features to the site.
+ - This will keep priests and necessary staff up-to-date on events and incoming sick call requests.

 ## 13 December 2023

  - Ported the help docs to Starlight built on Astro.build.